0xmus/hello-builders/README.md

 ---

-## 🚀 Concepts I Work On
+🚀 Concepts I Work On

-* Multi AI agent systems and automations
+* Multi-agent AI systems and automations
-* Physics-based interactive games and simulations on Steam and beyond
+* Physics-based interactive games and simulations for Steam and other platforms
-* Responsive websites and applications for a wide range of industries
+* Responsive websites and applications across a wide range of industries
-* Mini apps, bots, and games across Telegram and Discord
+* Mini apps, bots, and games for Telegram and Discord
-* Rapid prototyping of other experimental products and tools
+* Rapid prototyping of experimental products and tools

 ---